Courage to Teach

 Paula J. Pedersen, Director of Education for Inclusive Excellence, is also a facilitator trained through the Center for Courage and Renewal and is able to bring the work of Parker Palmer’s Courage to Teach to UMD through an annual back to school retreat (held in August of each year) and annual Courage to Teach book groups.

-This residential retreat offering will begin Monday, August 6 at 4:00 and end Wednesday, August 8 at at 1:00.
+This residential retreat offering is held for 2-half and one-full day.
+It begins at 4:00 on the first day and ends at 1:00 on the third day.
 We will nurture your body as well as your soul with all meals provided.
 You can expect time to reflect on your own heart as a teacher, to renew and re-align your soul with that role, to ground yourself through spacious witness in community.

 UMD instructors are asked to commit with a $50.00 down payment (the equivalent of one-night stay) to reserve their spot.
 The balance of the program costs will be covered by Campus Climate/Instructional Development Funding.